mjg123/bfcoins/README.txt

     targets: 25 9
     result:  (10 10 5) (5 2 2) (1 10 50 100) <-- last is left overs

-3/ This is one variation of the knapsack problem.
+3/ That is one variation of the knapsack problem.
 Another variation is known as the subset-sum problem:
     coins:   { −7, −3, −2, 5, 8}
     target:  0 <-- always is, in subset-sum.
 Added constraint that the answer cannot be the empty set.
     answer: {-3, -2, 5}